Data breaches resulting in damage to users’ privacy are surprisingly common. Globally, 30,000 companies report being hacked or compromised each day.

 The California Consumer Privacy Act (CCPA)

-It’s not all bad news regarding privacy settings and data protection in the U.S. In 2018, California enacted the the California Consumer Privacy Act (CCPA), a general data protection regulation that protects California residents in the following ways:
+It’s not all bad news regarding privacy settings and data protection in the U.S. In 2018, California enacted the California Consumer Privacy Act (CCPA), a general data protection regulation that protects California residents in the following ways:

 - The right to know what personal information a business collects and how that information is being used and shared